lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 - **But**, interactions are hard {{2}}
     - Easy to model, difficult to visualize
 - Found an interaction? {{3}}
-    - Get specialized training or support.
+    - Get specialized training or support

 `@script`
-Interactions are an extremely valuable source of scientific information and they definitely need to be visualized to simplify the often conceptually difficult interpretation.
-But it gets tricky very quickly.
-Modelling interactions is easy, as we covered in chapter three.
-But visualizing them can be incredibly difficult and time consuming.
-Covering interactions could take nearly an entire course and visualizing them is heavily dependent on the statistical modelling technique used.
-This course is not designed to go into  much detail on a given technique, so if you do find an interaction in your data, get some specialized training or support to help you make sure you correctly visualize it.
+Interactions are an extremely valuable source of scientific information and they need to be visualized to simplify the conceptually difficult interpretation.
+Although modeling interactions is easy, as we discussed previously, visualizing them can be incredibly difficult and time-consuming.
+Visualizing interactions is heavily dependent on the statistical modeling technique used, and this could be the topic of an entire course.
+This course will not go into much detail about specific techniques, so if you have an interaction in your data, be sure to get specialized training or support to make sure you correctly visualize it.

 ---